The Trench (Dix): Description

 Dix starting working on The Trench while he was in Dresden in 1920 and completed it in 1923 after he had moved to Düsseldorf.
 It was painted in oils on a large canvas, 227 × 250 cm, made from two pieces of heavy jute roughly joined together.
 The poor quality of the materials that Dix used meant that the painting began to deteriorate soon after it was completed.

 It depicted the gory aftermath of an artillery bombardment of a German trench with the scene littered with the detritus of war: ruined building, military paraphernalia such as gas masks and fragmentary body parts from dead soldiers.
-The painting has been lost, but black and white photographs have survived and contemporaneous descriptions.
+The painting has been lost, but black and white photographs and contemporaneous descriptions have survived.

 The best surviving contemporaneous description was published by Walter Schmits in the Kölnische Zeitung in on 7 December 1923:

 "In the cold, sallow, ghostly light of dawn…a trench appears into which a devastating bombardment has just descended.
 A poisonous sulphur yellow pool glistens in the depths like a smirk from hell.
 Otherwise the trench is filled up with hideously mutilated bodies and human fragments.
 From open skulls brains gush like thick red groats; torn-up limbs, intestines, shreds of uniforms, artillery shells form a vile heap...
 Half-decayed remains of the fallen, which were probably buried in the walls of the trench out of necessity and were exposed by the exploding shells, mix with the fresh, blood covered corpses.
 One soldier has been hurled out of the trench and lies above it, impaled on stakes."